Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 * **Azure Database for PostgreSQL** - Managed database service to be leveraged by the application

-* **Azure Service Bus** - Out-of-process queue for storing auditing events waiting to be processed

-* **Azure Functions** - Scheduled task execution to process log events and load into a database

 * **Azure Key Vault** - Secure storage of configuration secrets, including connection strings and QlikView Server credentials

 * **Availability Sets** - Management layer for VMs to keep them isolated within the data center.
 Makes the VMs more resilient to power, hardware, and network failures within the data center.

-* **Virtual Machines** - 2 for QlikView Server, 2 for QlikView Publisher, 1 as a standalone file server
+* **Virtual Machines** - 2 for QlikView Server, 2 for QlikView Publisher, 2 for file server clustering

 * **Load Balancer** - Distribute HTTPS requests to QlikView-related VMs.
 Ensures traffic is balanced when multiple VMs are available and maintains connectivity when one or more VMs is offline.